dgovor/Housing-Price-Prediction-Python/README.md

 * The features are sorted so it would be possible to describe them linearly;
 * Some features with very low variance are deleted;
 * Outliers are deleted;
-* All missing values are found and changed to either 0 or most frequent values of the features that contain these missing values, wherever it makes sence;
+* All missing values are found and handled;
-* The data is normalized, where necessary.
+* The data is normalized.

 ## Linear Regression